Skip to contentPostalForm

 Can I estimate price without knowing postage yet?

 Yes.
-Use the formulas above, then plug in postage once you know weight and class.
+Use the formulas above, then plug in postage once you know the mail class, weight, shape, and extra services.

 Do rates change during the year?

-USPS rates can change, so confirm current Notice 123 pricing.
+USPS rates can change, so confirm current Notice 123 pricing before mailing.

 Ready to send it?